whitneyburton/portfolios/students/1701-back/stephanie_bentley/20170302-stephanie-bentley-m1.markdown

 #### Notes
 Evaluator Comments

-  CreditCheck: talked about variables and methods to be created
+    *  CreditCheck: talked about variables and methods to be created

-  DateNight: Implementation showed struggles on grasping abstractions.
-  Separation of concerns needed.
-  Can explain implementation but struggles with problem solving from scratch.
+    *  DateNight: Implementation showed struggles on grasping abstractions.
+Separation of concerns needed.Can explain implementation but struggles with problem solving from scratch.

-  HTTP: Some opportunity to refactor by pulling html and messages out into a module of some sort.
+    *  HTTP: Some opportunity to refactor by pulling html and messages out into a module of some sort.

 My Comments
-  I think the biggest reflection I have on my scores is the progress I've made.
+    *  I think the biggest reflection I have on my scores is the progress I've made.
 I was weak in a number of areas to begin, but have made progress in refining and refactoring my code.
 I know I still have plenty of room to continue to grow, but I think this is one area that has grown significantly since day one.

 ## C: Group Projects